Breakfast in New York

 Gemma at The Bowery Hotel

-In East Village, Lower Manhattan you can find the Bowery Hotel with it’s Italian restaurant: Gemma.
+In East Village, Lower Manhattan you can find the Bowery Hotel with its Italian restaurant: Gemma.
 Even though celebrity sightings are commonplace at Gemma, you can still eat breakfast here for a relatively low price.
-Start off your day for around $8 with the ‘two eggs any style’ and for an extra $5 you can even add bacon.
-If you have more of a sweet tooth in the mornings, go for the pancakes or the french toast.
+Start off your day with the ‘two eggs any style’ and for a few extra bucks you can even add bacon.
+If you have more of a sweet tooth in the morning, go for the pancakes or the french toast.